When can a puppy go outside?

 A general guide for walks and exercise time should be five minutes for every month of your dog’s life.
 So, if your puppy is three months old, you should take them out for two 15-minute walks each day.
 When they’re five months old you can increase it to two 25-minute walks and so on.

 Letting your pup outside for the first time will be a big day for both of you.
-You may feel nervous and anxious but once fully vaccinated you shouldn’t have anything to fear.
+You may feel nervous and anxious but once your puppy is fully-vaccinated you shouldn’t have anything to fear.
 If you’ve got any concerns, speak to your vet and follow their advice.